-Ouspensky’s Fourth Way – The new book: more information
+Ouspensky’s Fourth Way – more information

 This book is the first published account of the further development of P D Ouspensky’s work during the second half of the 20th century by Dr Francis Roles.
 The material presented draws deeply on Dr Roles’s papers and correspondence and the teaching of the Shankaracharya of Jyotir Math, HH Shantananda Saraswati.
 The practical synthesis of Eastern and Western knowledge that Francis Roles created was illuminated and confirmed at every step by his deep understanding of the Enneagram.